 My dissertation, The Self in Socio-Economic Stratification, asks if the way we think and feel about ourselves affects our economic outcomes, and, if it does, what the consequences of this are for inequality, and the integrity and health of the self.

-Before starting at Princeton, I was a Research Fellow in Columbia University’s Population Research Center (2011-13) and a Visiting Research Fellow in Public Policy at Oxford University (2010-11).
-I graduated double-first class in Social and Political Science from Cambridge University, and have a Masters in Quantitative Methods in Social Science from Columbia University, where I was a Fulbright Scholar.
+Before starting my PhD at Princeton, I was a Fulbright Scholar and Research Fellow in Columbia University’s Population Research Center (2011-13) and a Visiting Research Fellow in Public Policy at the University of Oxford (2010-11).
+I graduated double-first class in Social and Political Science from the University of Cambridge, and have a Masters in Quantitative Methods in the Social Sciences from Columbia University.

 From 2008 to 2010, I was a Senior Policy Adviser in the UK Prime Minister’s Strategy Unit, providing research, data analysis and advice on social and economic policy.